Crew woman dies after HMS Bounty replica sinks

 Rescuers pulled 14 crew members from the rafts and took them safely to shore.
 Christian and the missing captain, Robin Walbridge, 63, were washed overboard before they could make it onto the rafts.

-The ship was on its way from New London, Connecticut, to St. Petersburg, Florida, and was about 160 miles (260 km) from the eye of the hurricane when it foundered.
+The ship was on its way from New London, Connecticut, to St. Petersburg, Florida, and was about 160 miles from the eye of the hurricane when it foundered.